s-akinfiev/Learn2code/README.md

 \> *Press Enter*

-The cursor jumps to the next line
+The cursor jumps to the next line.

 \> *Wait*

-Nothing is happening
+Nothing is happening.

 \> *Wait*

-Nothing is happening
+Nothing is happening.

 \> *Look at the desk*